the episode

 John McLarty: Just, you know, whose demon is, you know, the more powerful demon?

-Kimberly Faith: Well, and we’ve we’ve seen that in in both the old testament and new testament.
-Plenty of examples of people who are diviners, people who, you they know, were into the were they were empowered by the evil forces to do things that were miraculous.
-Mean, even when we talk about the when Moses went to Pharaoh to say, let my people go.
-Well, the magicians made a stick turn into a Right,
+Kimberly Faith: Well, and we’ve seen that in both the old testament and new testament.
+There’s plenty of examples of people who are diviners, people who, you know, were empowered by the evil forces to do things that were miraculous.
+I mean, even when we talk about when Moses went to Pharaoh to say, let my people go.
+Well, the magicians made a stick turn into a snake.

 Kimberly Faith: Right, right.
 I mean, Satan’s all without power because he is a spirit.
 He’s a dead spirit, but he’s a spirit.
 And so here Jesus is talking about, you know, talking to people who were never born again.
-And, and so he’s I think he’s I mean, to me, he’s driving home to the point that the tragedy here is that don’t be self deceived into thinking you belong to me if you’ve never come to me and receive my the gift of salvation by grace through faith and relying on your own works.
+And so, he’s I think he’s I mean, to me, he’s driving home to the point that the tragedy here is that don’t be self deceived into thinking you belong to me if you’ve never come to me and received the gift of salvation by grace through faith and relying on your own works.

 In other words, this is not rejection of a born again convert.
 It’s a rejection of someone who’s never been saved.

 John McLarty: Exactly.
-So, yeah.
 And true salvation is just accepting Jesus as our savior.

 Kimberly Faith: That’s right.
 That’s right.